flexpool/frontend/src/docs/en-US/faq/questions-about-flexpool/when-do-payouts-happen.md

 title: When do payouts happen?
 ---

 Payouts are checked every hour and sent if you meet the payout criteria.
-It's not always the same minute of the hour, and we can't tell you in advance which minute of any given hour it will be.
+However, it is not garunteed to be the same minute of the hour.